The Vapor Phase Thermal System

 A short description of your process and equipment is enough to start.
 Helpful items include:

-- Pasteurization method (vat/HTST) and typical batch size.
+- Heat load description (vat/HTST/wort preheat etc.) and typical batch size.

 - Heating source and temperatures (boiler, hot water, steam).

-- Cooling method (well water, glycol, chiller) and current bottlenecks.
+- Cooling method (city water, air-cooled chiller etc.) and current bottlenecks.

-- Rough run schedule (how many batches per day, cleaning cadence).
+- Rough run schedule (how many batches per day, days per week).

 FAQ